TheIoTLearningInitiative/CodeLabs/Coba/Documentation/LinuxKernelSourceCode/GitSourceCodeManagement.md

 2. Login in
 3. Click '+' sign on the top right
 4. Select 'New repository'
-5. Enter the name "hello".
-Keep default settings.
+5. Enter the name "LinuxKernelHelloWorld" and keep default settings.
 6. Click the "Create repository" button.

 Then in your Linux Workstation